 For intermediate riders

 You cannot go past Happo One which has the most amount of intermediate runs to challenge you from start to finish.
-Happo One being the biggest mountain in Hakuba and has something for everyone.
+Happo One is the biggest mountain in Hakuba and has something for everyone.
 3 days should do it.

 For advanced riders